awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/2_add_assumptions.md

 ORDER BY 8 DESC
 ```

 Congratulations!
 You have put additional assumptions into views about regions to enrich the usage data by weights.

-You could also add more weights regarding the purchase option to e.g. encourage teams to use EC2 Spot as it supports an overall higher utilization of the cloud's resources while decreasing cost.

-You can now continue with Part 3 to see how you could add the additional views and tables in an Infrastructure as Code (IaC) approach.
+You can now continue with Lab 3 to see how you could add the additional views and tables in an Infrastructure as Code (IaC) approach.

 {{< prev_next_button link_prev_url="../1-4_queries_from_sar" link_next_url="../3_add_assumptions_iac" />}}